Why Wayfinder

 Founded at Stanford, Based on Research

 Wayfinder was started at the Stanford d.school using the latest child and adolescent research from Dr. Bill Damon, and other leaders in the field.
-Everything we create is evidence-based, research-backed, and rooted in human-centered design.
+Everything we create is evidence-based, research-backed, and grounded in human-centered design.

 student experiencing belonging